-In Figure 3(b), we compare the Hertz's solution with the computed contact pressure at control points and a P1 re-interpolation of those values, for a mesh with size h=0.1.
-On the other hand, in Figure 4 the contact pressure is shown at control points for mesh sizes h=0.4 and h=0.2.
+In Figure 5(b), the computed contact pressure evaluated at control points for a mesh with size h = 0.1 or or obtained by a post-processing which consists in a P1 re-interpolation.
+On the other hand, in Figure 6 the contact pressure is shown at control points for mesh sizes h = 0.4 and h = 0.2.
 As it can be appreciated, good agreement between the analytical and computed pressure is obtained in all cases.

 As in the previous test, the displacement of the deformed elastic body is not fully described by the Hertz's theory.
-Therefore, the L^2 error norm and H^1 error semi-norm of the displacement are evaluated by comparing the obtained solution with a finer refined case.
-Nonetheless, Lagrange multipliers computed solutions are compared with the analytical contact pressure.
+Therefore, the L^2 and H^1 error norms of the displacement are evaluated by comparing the obtained solution with a finer refined case.
+Nonetheless, Lagrange multiplier computed solutions are compared with the analytical contact pressure.
 In this test case, the size of the refined mesh is $h{ref} = 0.1175$ (0.0025 in the contact region), and it is such as $2h{ref} \leq h$.